MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgOnPremisePublishingProfileConnector.md

         - `[CredentialsWithUsageVerify <Boolean?>]`: Locks the keyCredentials and passwordCredentials properties for modification where credential usage type is Verify.
 This locks OAuth service principals.
         - `[IsEnabled <Boolean?>]`: Enables or disables service principal lock configuration.
 To allow the sensitive properties to be updated, update this property to false to disable the lock on the service principal.
         - `[TokenEncryptionKeyId <Boolean?>]`: Locks the tokenEncryptionKeyId property for modification on the service principal.
       - `[SignInAudience <String>]`: Specifies the Microsoft accounts that are supported for the current application.
 The possible values are: AzureADMyOrg, AzureADMultipleOrgs, AzureADandPersonalMicrosoftAccount (default), and PersonalMicrosoftAccount.
-See more in the table below.
-Supports $filter (eq, ne, not).
+See more in the table.
+The value of this object also limits the number of permissions an app can request.
+For more information, see Limits on requested permissions per app.
+The value for this property has implications on other app object properties.
+As a result, if you change this property, you may need to change other properties first.
+For more information, see Validation differences for signInAudience.Supports $filter (eq, ne, not).
       - `[Spa <IMicrosoftGraphSpaApplication>]`: spaApplication
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[RedirectUris <String[]>]`: Specifies the URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.